-- SQL was developed In 1970 by Donald D. Chamberlin and Raymond F. Boyce at IBM.
+SQL was developed In 1970 by Donald D. Chamberlin and Raymond F. Boyce at IBM.

-- First, developed version is initially called SEQUEL(Structured English Query Language).
+- First, the developed version is initially called SEQUEL(Structured English Query Language).

 - Relational software released a first commercial product called System/R in 1979.

 - The SEQUEL acronym was later changed to SQL due to trademark conflict issue.

 - Later, IBM starts developing commercial products on SQL based on the prototype of System/R.